 The specific amount you might save by refinancing your student loans depends on many factors, including how much you have left to pay off on your original loan (and its interest rate), your credit history, and your current financial standing.

-However, in most cases, if your current loan’s interest rate is 10% or higher, and you have a credit score of 670 and up, chances are you could save some money by refinancing.
-Let’s take a look at an example.
+However, in most cases, if your current loan’s interest rate is 10% or higher, and you have a credit score of 670 or more, chances are you could save some money by refinancing, although you may not be able to take advantage of the lowest interest rates.
+Let’s look at an example.

 Let’s say you have $30,000 in outstanding student loans with eight years left on the loan’s term and a 10% interest rate.
 Over those eight years, with interest, you’d pay a total of $43,701.59, which means $13,701.59 in interest alone.